phidra/notes/2023-07-15-ports-and-adapters-architecture-explained.md

 > - a Recipient – only receives information from the domain; e.g. a printer or message queue (as a publisher)
 > - a Repository – can both provide information to the domain and receive it; e.g. a database or file system

-Cette distinction **Recipient** vs. **Repository** est facultative pour la compréhension de l'architecture hexagonale, mais je l'aime beaucoup, notamment car elle aide à comprendre le flow de l'information.
+Du côté des driven actors, cette distinction **Recipient** vs. **Repository** est facultative pour la compréhension de l'architecture hexagonale, mais je l'aime beaucoup, notamment car elle aide à comprendre le flow de l'information.
 De plus, elle aide à nommer des classes.

 > A port can be considered a group of interactions with a specific purpose